..

 If you have had a severe blockage that seems too hard to remove, try the following procedure.
 This approach necessitates the use of a handmade drain opener, some patience, and a little muscle.

-Step One: Pour hot water down the drain
+Step one: Pour hot water down the drain

 Begin by cautiously pouring boiling water down the sink drain to start the process of breaking down the muck that has accumulated on the pipe’s walls.
 To drive hot water back and forth through the drain, use a plunger.

-Step Two: Pour baking soda down the drain
+Step two: Pour baking soda down the drain

 Pour the baking soda gently down the drain and let it sit for about ten minutes.
 Now pour the white vinegar over the baking soda down the drain.
 You can also use cider vinegar or lemon juice as a replacement for the white vinegar.